theCNCeng/CNC/README.md

 # CNC
-test repository for learning GitHub ins and outs
+Test repository for learning GitHub ins and outs.